Neopect/Hermes/Docs/Plugins/plugin_philosophy.md

-# Modules Philosophy
+# Plugins Philosophy

-Modules are the building bricks of the AI.
-This structure allows easy construction and modification of modules throughout development.
-All modules will follow the basic structure guidelines to make installation as simple as possible.
+Plugins are the building bricks of the AI.
+This structure allows easy construction and modification of plugins throughout development.
+All plugins will follow the basic structure guidelines to make installation as simple as possible.

 ## What is the I/O of a module?
 - Input